hazelcast/hazelcast/hazelcast-documentation/src/Aggregators.md

 }
 ```

-Besides from the fact that a `Supplier` is used for filtering, it is also used to extract or transform data before supplying them
+As well as filtering, `Supplier` is also used to extract or transform data before providing it
 to the aggregation operation itself.
-We will now look into a short example on how to transform the input value to a string.
+The following short example shows how to transform an input value to a string.

 ```java
 Supplier<String, Integer, String> supplier = Supplier.all(